Wursthub/fabulous-mahogany-01ad3/src/pages/portfolio/project-1.md

 ---
 ### The Problem

-As an interdisciplinary scientist finding the right word to search for is sometimes not easy.
+As an interdisciplinary scientist. even finding the right word to search for is not easy if you are unfamiliar with a new topic or field.
 When reading a paper, searching for relevant sections using CTRL+F is too dumb.
 Searching for "feeding" won't show potentially relevant sections like "nutrition".

 ### The Goal